And the tall man answered in a low voice: "On the beach."

 - In The Dark Crystal, Jen must find the true crystal shard from among a pile of similar shards.

-- In Drive, this trope provides a Crowning Moment of Awesome when a tense cat-and-mouse getaway chase becomes a Hot Pursuit and The Driver evades the police by driving into the Staples Center just as the crowds rush out of a Clippers game.
+- In Drive, this trope turns a tense cat-and-mouse getaway chase becomes a Hot Pursuit and The Driver evades the police by driving into the Staples Center just as the crowds rush out of a Clippers game.
 There are 3,300 parking spaces at Staples and the getaway vehicle is an Impala (one of Chevrolet's most popular models).
-The related Lost In A Crowd trope is performed as an encore when The Driver proceeds to walk right past the police, lost in a 15,000 strong crowd of celebrating Clippers fans.
+The related Lost in a Crowd trope is performed as an encore when The Driver proceeds to walk right past the police, lost in a 15,000 strong crowd of celebrating Clippers fans.

 - In Mr. Bean's Holiday, Bean's bus ticket gets carried away by the breeze and ends up stuck to a chicken's foot (at an open-air market), and the rancher then puts the chicken cages into his pickup and drives off.
 Bean steals a bicycle and follows the pickup all the way back to the ranch, but by the time he gets there, the chicken with the bus ticket is among a large flock of chickens.